heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ## How to do it

-We will follow consecutive steps shown as an ordered list to demonrate how to use the editor.
+We will follow consecutive steps shown as an ordered list to demonstrate how to use the editor.

 ## Open an existing individual

-1. When you first enter into SemanticFlow editor, you will see a blank workspace.
+1. When you first enter SemanticFlow editor, you will see a blank workspace.

 ![blank workspace](./img/blank-workspace.PNG)

 2. A home button on the top left corner of the workspace allows to open the collapsible search menu.
-This menu allow you to find an individual that have particular type.
+This menu allows you to find an individual that have type.

 ![collapsible menu](./img/collapsible-search-menu.PNG)